Skip to content

 Note

-If the RUM Headless service has already been activated, the prerequisites have been automatically configured, and you can proceed directly with the application integration.
+If the RUM Headless service has been activated, the prerequisites are automatically configured, and the application can be directly integrated.

 Application Integration

-1. Navigate to User Analysis > Create > Android;
+1. Go to User Access Monitoring > Create Application > Android;

 4. Select the application integration method: